epfl-systemf/grattlesnake-lang/README.md

 An example program (a sudoku solver) can be found at https://github.com/ValentinAebi/sudoku-case-study.

+## Language documentation

+A [language documentation](./grattlesnake-lang-doc.md) is available in a separate document.

 ## Repository structure

 This repository contains folders that correspond to the three main modules of the Grattlesnake language: